 Example of an availability cascade

-Availability cascades have influenced public opinion in many domains, with regards to topics such as the regulation of recreational drugs, the use of genetically modified organisms, the adoption of new technologies, the creation of new financial regulations, and the formation of attitudes toward climate change.
+Availability cascades have influenced public opinion in many domains, with regard to topics such as the regulation of recreational drugs, the use of genetically modified organisms, the adoption of new technologies, the creation of new financial regulations, and the formation of attitudes toward climate change.

 An excellent example of a typical availability cascade is described by Nobel laureate Daniel Kahneman in his book ‘Thinking, Fast and Slow‘: